Skip to main content

 4. Select a project, then select OK.

-5. Wait for the scan to complete.
-When the scan is complete, the results appear in the following views: Scan Overview and Flaws In My Code.
+5. Wait for the scans to complete, which can take several minutes or longer.
+When the scans are complete, the results appear in the following views: Scan Overview and Flaws In My Code.

 Review the scan overview